DocOtak/jsonprofile/README.md

       // datetime string as the key of the object "rfc3339_datetime" : {
-        "comment": "", // the why of the change "patch": [] // the patch of the change
+        "comment": "", // the why of the change "patch": [] // a reverse patch of the change (applying this patch rolls the change back) }
-      }
     }
   }